KeldenWangmo/kw-php-mvc-jokes-2025-s1/ReadMe.md

 ## Installation

-> **CLI Shell**
+> **CLI(Command Line Interface) Shell**
 >
-> Instructions are given using the BASH or Git-BASH CLI only.
+> Install git and use Git-Bash use the link to install git on your local (Windows, macOS, Linux) machine https://git-scm.com/downloads
+> We can also use Git-Bash by adding it to your Terminal.
+Simply set up a new profile in the settings and add `bash.exe` from your ProgramData as your root folder
+> `C:\Laragon\bin\git\bin\bash.exe` - for local machines might defer based on your folder structure.

 > **Default Project Location**
 >
-> We presume you are using the bash shell within Windows Terminal and have a work folder called `Source/Repos` in your account's
+> Use the bash shell within Windows Terminal and have a work folder called `Source/Repos` in your account's
-> root folder (eg. `/c/Users/YourName/Source/Repos`).
+> root folder (eg.`/c/Users/YourName/Source/Repos`).

 > **Project Naming Requirements**
 >